eums/website/get-involved/index.markdown

 Sinfonia here</a>.</p></p>
 <p>The <strong>Symphony Orchestra</strong>, a large auditioning orchestra of a very high standard, conducted by Russell Cowieson, rehearse on a Monday evening in the Reid Hall. <a title="EUMS Symphony Orchestra" href="http://eums.eusa.ed.ac.uk/society/biography/symphony">Find out more about the Symphony Orchestra here</a>.</p></p>

-### Our vision

-The society is a great way to meet all sorts of people.
-No matter what your musical background, there is always a place for you within one of the ensembles, allowing you to broaden your musical horizons as well as having a great time along the way.

-Whether you are an undergraduate, postgraduate or just someone who has heard about what we do, all you have to do is come along and speak to one of our dedicated committee members.

-The society also gets involved with the community, and plays an active role in bringing music to the schools in and around Edinburgh.
-In recent years interaction between the society and the community has increased a great deal, and there are several annual events that take place involving local primary and secondary schools and a number of our members, guiding them to create music and learn new skills whilst also, of course, having fun.

-The Edinburgh University Music Society strives to bring out the best in everyone through the collision of talent and character, and in doing so present the ability of the University to perform excellent music with versatility and brilliance.